loweisz/my-home/src/pages/creating_components_with_plop/index.md

 With `plop.setWelcomeMessage` you show a message to the user at the beginning to describe what the script is actually doing.

 PlopJS can do more that one thing within this script, so we need to tell it what we want to do first, so that the user can select the expected behavior.

+### Add generators

 `plop.setGenerator` will add a new functionality to the plop-script.
 The first argument is the name of your action and the second an object defining what to do if the user selected that option.

-In our case we add the option `"Create a component"`, since we, well want to create a new component.
+In our case we add the option `"Create a component"`, since we, well... want to create a new component.
 But before we create this component we will need some input, the created component will need a name.

-To get the name we can use the option `prompts` within the object in the second argument.
+To get the name from the user, we can use the option `prompts` within the object in the second argument.
 `prompts` is an array which defines all the required inputs from the user.
-For our example we only need a simple text inpuit containing the name of the component.
+For our example we only need one simple text input containing the name of the component.
 (There a [lot more options](https://plopjs.com/documentation/#using-prompts) to get information from the user using prompts)
 Our prompt contains three things:

 - `type` is the type of the action, in our case a simple `"input"`